Welcome to Good Shepherd Church – Drums, Pennsylvania

 - Friday, May 6: Church Women United May Friendship Day at Conyngham United Methodist Church

 - Saturday May 7: Rosary for the Unborn

 - Saturday, May 7: Catholic Communications Campaign, Second Collection

 - Sunday, May 8: Catholic Communications Campaign, Second Collection

 (Click on a link to go to related page/section for more information.)

-The Registration Form and Handbook are now available on the “Downloads” page of our website.
+All current ministry schedules are available on the “Downloads” page of our website:

-Hymn selections and Responsorial Psalm selections are available on the “Downloads” page of our website.
+- The Hymn and Responsorial Psalm Selections for March 26, 2016 (Holy Saturday) to May 8, 2016 (7th Sunday of Easter), are now available on the “Downloads” page of our website.

 Looking for St. John Bosco Information?